wolflegend523/HappyHackerHabits/devnotes.md

 - update the frontend public folder to have icons and stuff for mobile browsers and stuff (make it cool)
 - make sure the package.json files are as cool as they can be
 - make sure the .gitignore and .env files are also as cool as they can be
+- make sure the README is as cool as it can be
 - add github pages support and bug reports?